 All Pitt Project GO scholarships fully cover the cost of:

-• program tuition
+- program tuition

-• housing for the duration of the program
+- housing for the duration of the program

-• all textbooks required for the student’s course
+- all textbooks required for the student’s course

-• travel to the program site
+- travel to the program site

-• meals not covered by the program (a living stipend)
+- meals not covered by the program (a living stipend)

-Beginning-level Russian or Turkish language students (i.e., those who have no prior experience in the language) may apply for a Project GO scholarship to enroll in Pitt’s Summer Language Institute held on the main University of Pittsburgh campus from June 5 - July 28, 2017.
+Beginning-level Russian or Turkish language students (i.e., those who have no prior experience in the language) may apply for a Project GO scholarship to enroll in Pitt’s Summer Language Institute held on the main University of Pittsburgh campus from June 4 - July 27, 2018.

-In addition, students accepted into the fourth-year/ Advanced Russian program for Project GO students will live in homestays, participate in a Russian-language job shadowing experience, and take a course on history and contemporary issues taught entirely in Russian.
+- 4th-year Russian students (i.e., those who will have completed the equivalent of 6 semesters by June 2018) may apply for a Project GO ADVANCED scholarship to study in an exclusive Pitt Project GO intensive Russian language program held at the University of Tartu, Narva College in Narva, Estonia.
+All students will engage in intensive language classes, live in homestays, participate in a Russian-language job shadowing experience, and take a course on history and contemporary issues taught entirely in Russian.